near/docs/docs/tutorials/contracts/fts/simple-fts.md

 NEAR has already deployed a contract to the account `ft.examples.testnet` which allows anyone to freely mint `TeamTokens`.
 This is the account you'll be interacting with to mint your fungible tokens.

 Now let's mint some tokens!
-The following command will mint `25` TeamTokens to your account.
+The command below will mint `25` TeamTokens to your account.
-If you look carefully, the `receiver_id` defines the new owner of the tokens the user is minting, while `--accountId` sets the account that will be used to sign and pay for this transaction.
+If you look carefully, the `receiver_id` defines the new owner of the tokens you are minting, while `--accountId` specifies which accounted will be used to sign and pay for this transaction.
-To front storage costs, the `--deposit` flag is set to attach `0.1` NEAR to the call.

-Feel free to increase the `amount` up to a maximum value of 1000.
+Also, there is a `--deposit` flag which attaches `.001` $NEAR to the call to [pay for storage](/docs/concepts/storage-staking) on the fungible token contract.
+The amount is slightly less than this but you will be refunded the difference.
+(See the transaction in your wallet) The amount of tokens to be minted is set to 25 but you can increase this value up to 1000.

 ```bash
 near call ft.examples.testnet ft_mint '{"receiver_id": "'$ID'", "amount": "25"}' --deposit 0.1 --accountId $ID